 Phantom's eyes darted between him and Valerie-sparring one moment to glance at the hesitating hunters-before he growled in frustration and grabbed the Thermos out of Fenton's hands.
 He dove for the floor and disappeared through the ground.

 "Awww!"
 Jack moaned again, depowering his blaster.

 "Daniel James Fenton, what were you thinking?"
-Maddie shouted, marching over to him.
+Maddie demanded, marching over to him.
 "That ghost could have hurt you!
 We could have hurt you.
-Never get between us and a ghost again, do you understand me?"
+Never get between us and a ghost again, do you hear me?"

 "Y-yes, Mom," he said cringing.
 He glanced around her at Valerie and breathed out a little shakily.
 There was no pretending he didn't know about her secret identity now.
 He wiped his palms against his jeans and tried to calm his rapidly beating heart.

 Maddie frowned and followed his gaze.
-A second passed and then she gasped and clapped a hand to her mouth.
+A second passed and then she gasped and clasped a hand to her mouth.

 "That's Danny's girlfriend!"
 Maddie said, voice high pitched in a squeal.
 "Danny's girlfriend is the Red Huntress!"

 "Danny has a girlfriend?"
 Jack grabbed fistfuls of his hair.
 "My son's dating a ghost hunter?
 That's my boy!
 Just like his old man!"